 The material provides a healthy mix of technical exercises, songs, and music theory.
 It covers everything from learning where middle C is to reading music, syncopation, inversions/voicings, swing feel, chord progressions, and more.

 Bootcamps are where you learn new skills, and Courses are where you apply those skills to specific tasks/songs/styles or enhance them.

 Let’s look at what you can expect from each difficulty level before focusing on specific lessons.

 Rookie: There are 93 stages in the Rookie Bootcamp, each with a varied number of parts.
 The Rookie Bootcamp is your introduction to the most fundamental aspects of playing piano, but by the time you complete it, you’ll be familiar with key signatures, intervals, basic sight reading, ear training, and playing with both hands.

 At the time of writing, there are 12 Rookie Courses, which are subject to change as it includes time-sensitive challenges.

 Intermediate: The Intermediate Bootcamp has 63 stages and goes deeper into rhythm and expression.
 There are currently six Intermediate Courses.

 Advanced: The Advanced Bootcamp has 25 stages and focuses heavily on more complex rhythms and extended chords.
 There are currently four Advanced Courses.

-The lesson uses the “Can-Can” song as a vehicle for learning, and we chose it because we think it will provide a genuine sense of self-achievement for most students.
+The lesson uses the “Can-Can” song as a vehicle for learning, and I chose it because I think it will provide a genuine sense of self-achievement for most students.

 The lesson also deals with rests, repetition, and playing perfect fourths melodically.
 A perfect fourth interval isn’t a huge stretch, even for smaller hands, but playing them at this tempo sounds more complicated than it is.